X

 Sumit Kishore

-Okay, so it’s only going to be timing of the capex rather than.
-Okay, I think we’ll have, we’ll look forward to the fourth quarter discussion.
+Okay.
+So it’s only going to be timing of the capex rather than.
+Okay.
+I think we’ll have — we’ll look forward to the fourth quarter discussion.
 Thank you.

 Achal Lohade

-Good evening sir.
+Good evening, sir.
 Thank you for the opportunity.
 The first question I have is with respect to container at Mundra.
-If I see the last three quarters, you know our container volume has been between 2 to 2.2 million Tus.
-So a if you could rather last four quarters so if you could give us some sense as to what, you know, what is the challenge out here and B the outlook, you know, I know you’ve given the kind of overall number but if you could just talk a little bit on container and coal for Mundra particularly and also at aggregate level.
+If I see the last three quarters, our container volume has been between 2 million TEUs to 2.2 million TEUs.
+So A, if you could — rather last four quarters.
+So if you could give us some sense as to what is the challenge out here?
+And B, the outlook, I know you’ve given the kind of overall number, but if you could just talk a little bit on container and coal for Mundra particularly and also at aggregate level?
+Thank you so much.

 Ashwani Gupta